vsrinivas/fuchsia/lib/magma/docs/vulkan.md

     The magma display driver supports toggling ownership between the main display owner, and the graphics console.

+    Currently, on system startup the gfxconsole owns the display.

+    When a vulkan application starts, it will take over the display.

-    Press alt-esc to toggle between gfxconsole and the main display owner.
+    To toggle display ownership between the vulkan app and the gfxconsole, press alt-esc.

 4) Demo